-The open enrollment period, also known as the Medicare Annual Election Period, starts on 15 October and ends 7 December.
-If you are becoming eligible for Medicare because you are turning 65, you have an Individual Election Period (IEP) that starts three months before your birth month and ends two months after your birth month, giving you plenty of time to get signed up.
-If you are Medicare eligible due to a disability, you have a similar IEP starting on your 24th month of SSI.
+The Medicare enrollment period, also known as the Medicare Annual Election Period, starts on 15 October and ends 7 December.
+If you are becoming eligible because you are turning 65, you have an Individual Election Period (IEP) that starts three months before your birth month and ends two months after your birth month, giving you plenty of time to get signed up.
+If you are eligible due to a disability, you have a similar IEP starting on your 24th month of SSI.

 How Do I Get Enrolled?

 You must affirmatively enroll in a Part D plan to participate; It’s not automatic.
-If you are eligible for Medicare and don't enroll during the open enrollment period (or your individual enrollment period if you are just turning 65) you will have to pay a late-enrollment penalty (LEP) to use the benefit.
+If you are eligible and don't enroll during the open enrollment period (or your individual enrollment period if you are just turning 65) you will have to pay a late-enrollment penalty (LEP) to use the benefit.
 The penalty is about 1% the average premium times the number of months that that you were eligible but not enrolled.

 Where Do I Enroll?

 You enroll in Part D plan through an authorized health insurance agent, through the plan itself, or through the Medicare.gov website.

 The first step is to compare plans.
 Click here to visit your state's Part D plan page.

 Are Prescription Drug Discounts Available?

 All Medicare prescription plans are different.
 Each insurance carrier covers drugs differently.
 This is why it is so important to verify the cost and coverage of your prescriptions before you choose a plan.
 If you do not have regular prescriptions, then the lowest cost plan is generally safe.
 You can always switch at the next open enrollment.

 All prescription drugs are not covered at the same level.
 There are five standardized tiers in each drug formulary, giving participants incentives to choose generics over brand name drugs.
 The lower-cost medications are assigned to lower tiers making plans easier to compare.